Vance versus Walz: Five takeaways from the US vice presidential debate

 Fact-checking under Republican scrutiny

-The question of how to address unfounded rumours and baseless allegations was in the air even before the candidates began to speak on Tuesday.
+The question of how to address unfounded rumours and baseless allegations was hanging in the air even before the candidates began to speak on Tuesday.

-CBS News, the debate host, had announced its moderators would not conduct fact-checking live on air, as the vice presidential candidates spoke.
-The news agency instead offered viewers the opportunity to scan a QR code to receive a factual analysis of the claims made on the debate stage.
+CBS News, the debate host, had announced its moderators would not conduct fact-checking live on air.
+The news outlet instead offered viewers the opportunity to scan a QR code to receive factual analysis of the claims made on the debate stage.

-The decision was a reaction to backlash from the Trump camp, which opposed the way moderators pointed out falsehoods during the September 10 debate.
+The decision was a reaction to backlash from the Trump camp, which opposed the way ABC News moderators pointed out falsehoods during the September 10 debate.

 The Trump team has continued to oppose fact-checking during its candidates’ media appearances.

-Earlier on Tuesday, a campaign spokesperson said that Trump rejected an interview with the CBS News program 60 Minutes in part because it “insisted on doing live fact-checking, which is unprecedented”.
+Earlier on Tuesday, a campaign spokesperson said that Trump rejected an interview with the CBS News programme 60 Minutes in part because it “insisted on doing live fact checking, which is unprecedented”.

-That opposition to fact-checking continued on Tuesday’s debate stage, leading to a heated moment between Vance and CBS News moderator Margaret Brennan.
+That opposition to fact-checking was also apparent on Tuesday’s debate stage, in a heated moment between Vance and CBS News moderator Margaret Brennan.

 “Just to clarify for our viewers, Springfield, Ohio, does have a large number of Haitian migrants who have legal status, temporary protected status,” Brennan interjected at one point, in response to Vance’s claims that the city was overwhelmed by “illegal” immigrants.